mthom/scryer-prolog/README.md

 It's my hope to use rusty-wam as the logic engine of a low level (and ideally, very fast) [Shen](http://shenlanguage.org) implementation.

+## Nice to have features

+There are no current plans to implement any of these, but they might be nice to have in the future.
+They'd make a good project for anyone wanting to contribute code to rusty-wam.

+1. Add the global analysis techniques of Peter van Roy's thesis, "Can Logic Programming Execute as Fast as Imperative Programming?"

+2. Add support for unum representation and arithmetic, as described in Gustafson's book "The End of Error."

+3. Add support for shift/reset delimited continuations, see "Delimited Continuations for Prolog."

+4. Add an incremental compacting garbage collector the heap.

 ## Built-in predicates

 The following predicates are built-in to rusty-wam.